What is a “Warrantable” Condo vs a “Non Warrantable” Condo?

-These changes are among the reasons why you should always try to work with a great mortgage lenders.
+These changes are among the reasons why you should always try to work with a great mortgage lender.
 A mortgage lender who’s looking out for your best interest will actually make the difference between your loan going through.

 With condos and co-ops, you have to remember, it’s not just your creditworthiness the lender has to worry about.
 It also has to worry about the fiscal and physical health of the entire development into which you’re buying.